dhs-gov/sentop-azure/README.md

 ## Combining Sentiment Analysis and Topic Modeling

-SENTOP combines sentiment analysis and topic modeling by performing both at the document (i.e., paragraph) level for a corpus, the results of which can then be represented by a table as shown below.
+SenTop combines sentiment analysis and topic modeling by performing both at the document (i.e., paragraph) level for a corpus, the results of which can then be represented by a table as shown below.

 | Document | BERT Topic | LDA Topic | 3-Class Sentiment | 5-Class Sentiment |